jakedotfun/MemeQuantAI/README.md

 ### Scope Decision Rationale

-**1 happy path that works end-to-end > 10 features that are half-built.** With 2 days remaining, the MVP must prove one thing: a user can chat with an AI agent, execute a real trade on Solana, and have automated risk controls (stop-loss) protect their position — all without touching a single config screen.
+**1 happy path that works end-to-end > 10 features that are half-built.** With 3 days remaining (Day 2–4), the MVP must prove one thing: a user can chat with an AI agent, execute a real trade on Solana, and have automated risk controls (stop-loss) protect their position — all without touching a single config screen.
+Day 4 is dedicated to testing, polish, and demo preparation.

 ---

-## 📅 Implementation Plan (2 Days)
+## 📅 Implementation Plan (3 Days — Day 2 to Day 4)

 ### Day 2 — Foundation + Core Trading